What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • enzymes (represented by amylase, lactase, oxidase, zymase, protease, cytase, which are of particular importance because they improve the absorption of food).

 Many types of mushrooms in their nutritional value compete with potatoes, vegetables and fruits traditional for the Ukrainian table.
-Their significant disadvantage is poorly digestible shells of mushroom bodies.
-That is why the greatest benefit to the human body is brought by dried and powdered fruits.
+Their significant drawback is the poorly digestible shells of mushroom bodies.
+That is why dried and ground fruits bring the greatest benefit to the human body.

 Did you know?
-Of the entire mushroom kingdom, the rarest specimen is considered to be the mushroom Chorioactis geaster, which means "devil's cigar" in translation.
+Of the entire mushroom kingdom, the rarest specimen is considered to be the mushroom Chorioactis geaster, which translated means “devil’s cigar.”
 It is found in isolated cases only in the central zones of Texas and on some islands of Japan.
-A unique feature of this natural wonder is the specific whistle that is heard when the fungus releases spores..
+The unique feature of this natural wonder is a specific whistle that is heard when the mushroom releases spores.

-According to the nutritional characteristics of mushrooms, Soviet scientists divided the edible group into 4 varieties:
+Soviet scientists, based on the nutritional characteristics of mushrooms, divided the edible group into 4 varieties:

-3. Flywheels, valui, russula, chanterelles, morels and autumn mushrooms.
+3. Moss mushrooms, valui, russula, chanterelles, morels and autumn honey mushrooms.

-4. Rows, raincoats and other little-known, rarely collected specimens.
+4. Rowers, raincoats and other little-known, rarely collected specimens.

 Edible mushrooms: photos and names

-Of the variety of edible mushrooms known to mankind, there are only a few thousand.
+Of the entire variety of edible mushrooms known to mankind, there are only a few thousand.
 At the same time, the lion's share of them went to representatives of fleshy micromycetes.
-Consider the most popular types.
+Let's look at the most popular types.

 Did you know?
 Real mushroom giants were found by Americans in 1985 in the states of Wisconsin and Oregon.
-The first find struck with its 140-kilogram weight, and the second - with the area of the mycelium, which occupied about a thousand hectares..
+The first find was striking with its 140-kilogram weight, and the second with the area of the mycelium, which occupied about a thousand hectares.

-In botanical literature, this forest trophy is designated as or ( Boletus edulis).
-In everyday life, it is called truthful, dubrovnik, shirak and belas.
+In botanical literature this forest trophy is designated as or ( Boletus edulis).
+In everyday life it is called pravdivtsev, dubrovnik, shirak and belas.

-The variety belongs to the genus Boletov and is considered the best of all known edible mushrooms.
-In Ukraine, it is not uncommon and occurs from early summer to mid-autumn in deciduous and coniferous forests.
-Often mushrooms can be found under birches, oaks, hornbeams, hazels, fir trees and pines.
+The variety belongs to the Boletaceae genus and is considered the best of all known edible mushrooms.
+In Ukraine it is not uncommon and occurs from early summer to mid-autumn in deciduous and coniferous forests.
+Often, boletus can be found under birch, oak, hornbeam, hazel, spruce and pine trees.

-It is characteristic that you can find both squat specimens with a small hat, and wide-legged ones, in which the leg is four times smaller than the upper part.
-The classic variations of mushrooms are:
+It is characteristic that you can find both squat specimens with a small cap, and broad-legged ones, in which the leg is four times smaller than the upper part.
+Classic variations of boletus mushrooms are:

-• a hat with a diameter of 3 to 20 cm, a hemispherical, convex brown color with a smoky or reddish tint (the color of the hat largely depends on the place where the fungus grows: it is purple-brown under pines, chestnut or olive green under oaks, and under birches - light brown);
+• a cap with a diameter of 3 to 20 cm, a hemispherical, convex shape, brown in color with a smoky or reddish tint (the color of the cap largely depends on the place where the fungus grows: under pine trees it is purple-brown, under oak trees - chestnut or olive green, and under birch trees - light brown);

-• leg length from 4 to 15 cm with a volume of 2-6 cm, club-shaped, cream-colored with a grayish or brown tint;
+• leg from 4 to 15 cm long with a volume of 2-6 cm, club-shaped, cream-colored with a grayish or brown tint;

-• white mesh on the top of the leg;
+• mesh white color on the top of the leg;

-• the pulp is dense, juicy-fleshy, white, which does not change when cut;
+• the flesh is dense, juicy, white, and does not change when cut;

-• a tubular layer of light and greenish tones (depending on the age of the fungus), which is easily separated from the cap;
+• a tubular layer of light and greenish tones (depending on the age of the mushroom), which is easily separated from the cap;

-• the smell at the site of the cuts is pleasant.
+• The smell at the cutting site is pleasant.

 Important!
-Mushrooms are often confused with mustards.
-These are inedible mushrooms that are distinguished by pinkish spores, a black mesh on the stem, and bitter flesh.
+Boletuses are often confused with bitterlings.
+This inedible mushrooms, which are distinguished by pinkish spores, a black mesh on the stalk and bitter pulp.

-It is worth taking note that in true porcini mushrooms, the skin from the cap is never removed.
-In Ukraine, the industrial harvesting of these forest trophies is carried out only in the Carpathians and Polissya.
-They are suitable for fresh consumption, for drying, conservation, salting, pickling.
-Traditional medicine advises introducing belas into the diet for angina pectoris, tuberculosis, frostbite, loss of strength and anemia.
+It is worth noting that the skin of true porcini mushrooms is never removed from the cap.
+In Ukraine, industrial harvesting of these forest trophies is carried out only in the Carpathian region and Polesie.
+They are suitable for fresh consumption, drying, canning, salting, and pickling. ethnoscience advises introducing belas into the diet for angina, tuberculosis, frostbite, loss of strength and anemia.

 Volnushka

 These trophies are considered conditionally edible.
-They are used as food only by residents of the northern regions of the globe, and Europeans do not recognize them as food.
-Botanists call these mushrooms Lactarius torminósus, and mushroom pickers call them volnyanka, decoctions and rubella.
-They represent the Russula family of the Milky genus, are pink and white.
+They are used as food only by residents of the northern regions globe, and Europeans do not recognize it as food.
+Botanists call these mushrooms Lactárius torminósus, and mushroom pickers call them tormentos, decoctions and rubellas.
+They represent the Russula family of the genus Mlechnik, and are pink and white.

 Pink waves are characterized by:

-• a hat 4 to 12 cm in diameter, with a deep depression in the center and convex, pubescent edges, a pale pink or grayish hue that darkens when touched;
+• cap with a diameter of 4 to 12 cm, with a deep depression in the center and convex, pubescent edges, pale pink or grayish in color, which darkens when touched;

-• stalk about 3-6 cm high with a diameter of 1 to 2 cm, cylindrical in shape, powerful and elastic structure with specific pubescence on a pale pink surface;
+• leg about 3-6 cm high with a diameter of 1 to 2 cm, cylindrical in shape, powerful and elastic structure with specific pubescence on a pale pink surface;

 • cream or white spores;

-• plates are frequent and not wide, which are always interspersed with intermediate membranes;
+• the plates are frequent and narrow, which are always interspersed with intermediate membranes;

-• the pulp is dense and firm, white in color, does not change when cut and is characterized by abundant, sharp-tasting juice secretion.
+• the pulp is dense and hard, white in color, does not change when cut and is characterized by abundant, sharp-tasting juice secretion.

 Important!
-Mushroom pickers should pay attention to the fact that volatility is characteristic of volushki, which depends on their age.
-For example, caps can change their color from yellow-orange to light green, and plates - from pinkish to yellow.
+Mushroom pickers should pay attention to the fact that mushrooms are characterized by variability, which depends on their age.
+For example, the caps can change their color from yellow-orange to light green, and the plates can change from pinkish to yellow.

 White waves are different:

-• a cap with a diameter of 4 to 8 cm with white densely pubescent skin (in older specimens, its surface is smoother and yellow);
+• a cap with a diameter of 4 to 8 cm with white, densely pubescent skin (in older specimens its surface is smoother and yellower);

-• leg height from 2 to 4 cm with a volume of up to 2 cm, cylindrical shape with low hairiness, dense structure and uniform color;
+• stem with a height of 2 to 4 cm with a volume of up to 2 cm, cylindrical in shape with slight hairiness, dense structure and uniform color;

-• the pulp is slightly fragrant, white in color, with a dense but brittle structure;
+• the pulp is slightly aromatic, white, with a dense but brittle structure;

-• milky juice of white color, which does not change when interacting with oxygen and is characterized by causticity.
+• white milky juice, which does not change when interacting with oxygen and is characterized by causticity.

-most often grow in groups under birches, on forest edges, rarely in coniferous forests.
-They are harvested from early August to mid-autumn.
-Any cooking requires thorough soaking and blanching.
-Use these mushrooms for preservation, drying, salting.
+Most often they grow in groups under birch trees, on forest edges, and rarely in coniferous forests.
+They are collected from early August to mid-autumn.
+Any cooking requires careful soaking and blanching.
+These mushrooms are used for preservation, drying, and pickling.

 Important!
-Edible volnushki are easily distinguished from other lactic mushrooms by the hairiness on the hat.
+Edible volnushki can be easily distinguished from other milky mushrooms by the hairiness on the cap.

-But in the latter version, the flesh becomes brown, which does not look aesthetically pleasing.
-Undercooked specimens are toxic, can cause digestive disorders and irritation of the mucous membranes.
-In salted form, they are allowed to be consumed no earlier than one hour after salting.
+But in the latter version, the pulp becomes brown, which does not look aesthetically pleasing.
+Undercooked specimens are toxic and can cause digestive tract disorders and irritation of the mucous membranes.
+In salted form they are allowed to be consumed no earlier than an hour after salting.

-The species also represents the Syroezhkov family of the Mlechnikov genus.
-In scientific sources, the mushroom is designated Lactarius résimus, and in everyday life it is called real.
+The variety also represents the Russula family of the Mlechnikov genus.
+IN scientific sources the mushroom is designated Lactárius résimus, and in everyday life it is called real.

 Externally, this mushroom is characterized by:

-• a hat with a diameter of 5 to 20 cm, funnel-shaped with strongly fleecy edges wrapped inward, with wet mucous skin of a milky or yellowish color;
+• a funnel-shaped cap with a diameter of 5 to 20 cm with highly fleecy edges turned inward, with a wet, mucous skin of a milky or yellowish color;

-• a leg up to 7 cm high with a volume up to 5 cm, cylindrical in shape, yellowish in color, with a smooth surface and a hollow interior;
+• stalk up to 7 cm high with a volume up to 5 cm, cylindrical in shape, yellowish in color, with a smooth surface and hollow interior;

-• firm white pulp with a specific fruity odor;
+• firm white pulp with a specific fruity smell;

 • yellow spores;